CodePipeWrangler/code_jitsu_gh/genomics/conv_ULTRA-tsv/readme.md.txt

 - **Perl:** The script uses Perl for processing JSON data.
 - **awk:** Utilized for extracting specific fields from the JSON data.

-## Future Work

-- **Sub-repeat Data Capture:** A future version of this script will include functionality to capture and convert Sub-repeat data from the JSON files.

 ## Contact

-For any questions or suggestions, please contact Brandon Jordan at brandon.jordan@usda.gov.
+For any questions or suggestions, please contact Brandon Jordan at